Human–animal breastfeeding: Mythology and stories

-A 12th century novel from Al-Andaluz, Hayy ibn Yaqdhan, has the title character growing up in isolation on a tropical island, fed and raised by an antelope.
+A 12th century novel from Al-Andalus, Hayy ibn Yaqdhan, has the title character growing up in isolation on a tropical island, fed and raised by an antelope.
 The story reached Europe in a Latin translation, and then in 1708 an English edition.

 Stories of abandoned children being brought up by animal mothers such as she-wolves and bears were widespread in Europe from the Middle Ages and into modern times.
 One real-life case was that of Peter the Wild Boy, found in northern Germany in 1724.
 His coarse, curly hair was attributed to his being (supposedly) suckled by a bear, based on the premise that characteristics of the animal foster mother had been transmitted to him via her milk.
 (It is now thought he had Pitt-Hopkins syndrome, a condition unidentified until 1978.)

 Perceived effect on character

 The belief that animal characteristics could be transmitted via milk was widely held; the Swedish scientist Carl Linnaeus thought that being suckled by lionesses conferred great courage.
 Goats were thought to transmit a libidinous character and some preferred to employ donkeys as wet nurses instead, as they were thought to be more moral animals.
 In modern Egypt, though, donkeys were disfavoured as wet nurses as it was thought that a child suckled on donkeys' milk would acquire the animal's stupidity and obstinacy.
 Human milk was thought to transmit character traits as well; in 19th century France a law was proposed to ban disreputable mothers from nursing their own children so that their immoral traits would not be transmitted via their milk.